THE WOMEN STEERING THE SCIENCE FOR A SUSTAINABLE FUTURE

 Each year, we calculate our carbon footprint, aiming to reduce our Co2 emissions year on year wherever possible.
 And for the carbon that we’re not able to reduce, we’re now working with Ecologi to offset our emissions by investing in their climate projects which are not only beneficial to the environment, but also to the people behind the projects.
 These include renewable energy generation, forest protection, and community initiatives such as providing access to clean water.

-By signing the MRS Net Zero Pledge, we are making a firm commitment to address the environmental challenges facing our industry.
+By signing the MRS Climate Pledge, we are making a firm commitment to address the environmental challenges facing our industry.
 We aim to lead by example, inspiring others to join us in this crucial endeavour.
 Through our collective efforts in promoting positive change, we aim to create a sustainable future, reduce our carbon footprint, and contribute to the global fight against climate change.

 B CORP